Scientists believe 20-somethings with hearing aids will soon become more common as hearing loss is a public health issue.

 Among adults 20 and up, scientists forecast that hearing loss will rise by 40%.
 This is viewed as a public health issue by the healthcare community.
 According to John Hopkins medical researchers, one out of five individuals is currently experiencing hearing loss so severe it makes communication difficult.

-Hearing loss is rising amongst all age groups and here is why experts think that is.
+Hearing loss is rising amongst all age groups and here is why researchers think that is.

 Hearing Loss Can Cause Further Health Issues